A student will be placed on academic probation whenever any one of the following conditions is met.

 - A student's cumulative grade point average (CGPA) falls below the minimum level indicated below.

 |FSU Semester hours Graded||FSU Minimum Cumulative GPA||FSU Semester hour Grades||FSU Minimum Cumulative GPA|

 Academic Dismissal Appeal

 Students who are dismissed from the University for academic reasons, but believe there are extenuating circumstances that warrant consideration, may appeal the dismissal in writing to their Dean's Office.

 Students dismissed because of low grade point averages (GPA) may be readmitted when one of the following conditions is met:

-- the student completes twelve (12) semester hours of coursework, applicable to the major/program to which he or she wants to return, from a postsecondary institution and earns a C or better in each course taken; or
+- the student completes 12 semester hours of college level (100 level or above) coursework, applicable to the major/program to which he or she wants to return, from a postsecondary institution and earns a C or better in each course taken; or

 All applications for readmission should be made to the Office of Enrollment Services.
 Appropriate documentation of coursework taken at another institution and/or dean’s approval of readmission must be provided.

 If the student fails to achieve the 2.0 GPA that is required for unconditional retention during the first semester of re-enrollment (trial semester), the student will again be dismissed.
 Students may be eligible for readmission up to three times after academic dismissal.

 Courses taken at another institution in which the student earns a C or above can be transferred and used as repeat credit for Ferris State University courses, thus improving the student’s GPA at Ferris.
 The original Ferris course and grade will remain on the student’s transcript, but will not count toward the student’s Ferris GPA.
 Credit hours earned during any period of dismissal can be applied to the minimum semester hours required for graduation.